jburgosp71/wallabackend/SOLUTION.md

 6. Create Coordinate to extract position of the Rover
 7. Create Direction for extract direction of the Rover
 8. Create Rover to manage position and direction within the Mars surface
+9. Modify MarsRover to use Rover, Surface, Coordinate and Surface